pybind/pybind11/.github/CONTRIBUTING.md

    `pybind11/include` has the includes.
 The build directory is discarded.
 4. Three files are placed in the SDist: `tools/setup_main.py.in`, `tools/pyproject.toml`, and `tools/_version.py.in`.
-5. The package is created using the setup function in the new setup.py.
+5. The package is created using the setup function in the `tools/setup_*.py`.
 6. A context manager cleans up the temporary CMake install directory (even if an error is thrown).